 As will be obvious enough, much turns in relation to this offence on whether or not harm has actually or arguably been caused to a relevant victim.
 It is important to seek legal advice at a very early stage to seek advice and determine whether the correct charge has been laid in respect of the relevant act: it may be that the act or consequence constituting “harm” as in a particular case may be insufficient to sustain a conviction for Assault Cause Harm.
 In that instance, it may be appropriate to seek to negotiate with the prosecution to have the charge downgraded to one of basic Assault, in exchange for a plea of guilty.

 Sentences vary widely for the offence of Assault Cause Harm and correlate directly to the severity of the harm caused to a victim: even in the case of relatively significant harm being caused to a victim (but not the infliction “serious harm”, which conduct is covered by a different set of offences), it is not at all uncommon for a defendant of good character and with minimal relevant criminal history to be sentenced to a simple bond to be off good behaviour in lieu of a prison sentence, or a bond to be of good behaviour but subject to the defendant being recalled for sentence following any breach of that bond.
 In suitable cases, it may be that an application can be made to the court that no conviction be recorded for the offence in question.

 If you have been charged with an offence of Assault Cause Harm, it is important that you seek the advice of expert criminal lawyers as soon as you are able.
 Call us today for a review of your matter at no charge.
-We are available 24-hours a day on 8312 4520 or e-mail Tom or Alex at firstname.lastname@example.org and email@example.com
+For 24 hour, urgent legal advice or representation you can contact Culshaw Miller Criminal Lawyers on 0418 421 153 or by e-mail at firstname.lastname@example.org.